-If “thou puts the wrong foot before” and violate the sequence of steps, you might get bitten by a bear.
+If “thou puts the wrong foot before” and violates the sequence of steps, you might get bitten by a bear.

 The 4 questions you should answer before becoming a PayFac are as follows.

-- Which connectivity means do you need (if any) in addition to Internet connection?
+- Which connectivity means do you need (if any) in addition to the Internet connection?

 - What kind of data do you want to see in reports and statements?